 Port Clinton, Ohio

-The rain stopped us from coming here a day earlier, but we wanted to go back to the Island Adventures Family Fun Center.
+The rain stopped us from coming here a day earlier, but we wanted to go back to Fast Eddie’s Sports Park.
 Why wouldn’t we check out what was it that makes it get its high scores on the Trip Advisor?

 Water squirting bumper boats is a fantastic attraction for a family with a lot to say to each other using squirt guns.
 Did I go after my children and got them wet?
 Yes, I did!